 The proposal drew considerable feedback from residents, many of whom expressed concern that it would bring too much traffic to Rector Street, a narrow residential road adjacent to the church.

 The nonprofit Hudson Hills, a Montessori school, has about 50 students in preschool through third grade at its Hanna Lane location in Beacon.
 A second location in Newburgh, has students in preschool through eighth grade.
 The Newburgh campus would be closed if the Beacon expansion is approved.

 School officials seemed to address most of the traffic concerns by agreeing to use entrances and exits on Phillips Street and 9D while avoiding Rector.
 The school also agreed to cap enrollment at the site at 100 students.

 Hudson Hills must next obtain a special-use permit for the expansion from the City Council.
 Its lease with St. Luke’s is expected to run for 10 to 15 years.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.